-The interface has a built-in IDE or code editor which supports a variety of programming languages.
+The interface has a built-in code editor which supports a variety of programming languages.
 The live video-chat option allows you to engage and interact with your interviewers using chat, video, and call options.

 Note: The video-chat capability is supported only when you are using Firefox or Google Chrome browsers.